Medically reviewed by DR. IKECHUKWU DIMANORUO

 Lifestyle:

-It is no longer news that the way one lives has a great impact on their health and wellbeing.
-Thus, certain lifestyle and habits are proven to cause infertility or increase the chances of infertility in men.
+It is no longer news that the way one lives has a great impact on their health and well-being.
+Thus, certain lifestyles and habits are proven to cause infertility or increase the chances of infertility in men.
 Smoking and even secondary smoking have been confirmed to significantly damage sperm production and health.
-Always putting on tight-fitting under-wears also affects sperm quality.
+Always putting on tight-fitting underwear also affects sperm quality.
 Taking too much alcohol also impairs fertility in men.
-Drug abuse can also lead to infertility as taking body building steroids, marijuana, narcotics, cocaine and methamphetamines adversely affects sperm production.
+Drug abuse can also lead to infertility as taking body-building steroids, marijuana, narcotics, cocaine, and methamphetamines adversely affects sperm production.

 This affects the process of making and growing sperm.
 It could be genetic, like having an extra sex chromosome, or it can stem from lifestyle choices.
-Sperm disorders ranges from Azoospermia (inability to produce sperm at all), Oligospermia (very low sperm production), Teratozoospermia (malformed sperms and oddly shaped sperms).
+Sperm disorders range from Azoospermia (inability to produce sperm at all), Oligospermia (very low sperm production), and Teratozoospermia (malformed sperms and oddly shaped sperms).

-When a man has a problem with having or maintaining an erection sufficient enough for a successful sexual intercourse, he will most likely struggle with infertility.
-Premature ejaculation and impotence can lead to infertility especially with the psychological and medical impacts they have on the man.
+When a man has a problem with having or maintaining an erection sufficient enough for successful sexual intercourse, he will most likely struggle with infertility.
+Premature ejaculation and impotence can lead to infertility, especially with the psychological and medical impacts they have on the man.

-Certain drugs used for treatment have infertility as side effects.
-Examples include medications for long term illnesses like kidney diseases, Diabetes management drugs, cancer drugs and chemotherapy, ulcer drugs.
+Certain drugs used for treatment have infertility as a side effect.
+Examples include medications for long-term illnesses like kidney diseases, Diabetes management drugs, cancer drugs and chemotherapy, and ulcer drugs.
 These medications impair sperm production thereby leading to infertility in men.

 Certain measures can be taken to prevent future infertility or to drastically reduce the risks of male infertility.
-Some preventive practice includes but are not limited to, optimizing lifestyle factors such as sedentary lifestyle, obesity, smoking, heat exposure, stress, poor nutrition, and harmful environmental toxicants.
-These factors have been said to all adversely affect sperm production, delivery and quality.
-Others include prompt correction of cryptorchidism, testicular torsion, genital infection, and adolescent varicocele, and proper precautions to limit occupational, medical, and recreational gonadotoxins.
+Some preventive practices include but are not limited to, optimizing lifestyle factors such as sedentary lifestyle, obesity, smoking, heat exposure, stress, poor nutrition, and harmful environmental toxicants.
+These factors have been said to adversely affect sperm production, delivery, and quality.
+Others include prompt correction of cryptorchidism, testicular torsion, genital infection, adolescent varicocele, and proper precautions to limit occupational, medical, and recreational gonadotoxins.

 In evaluating male infertility, certain goals have to be outlined to guide the process of diagnosis.
-It is important that the fertility specialist investigates the root cause of the infertility by running necessary tests.
+The fertility specialist must investigate the root cause of the infertility by running necessary tests.
 It has been estimated that less than 50% of couples initiating an infertility evaluation will ultimately achieve fertility.
 Investigating male infertility, therefore, demands active participation and total cooperation of the couple to achieve the desired result as fertility is not a one-man challenge.
-From the onset the couple, especially the male partner, must be properly informed of steps to be taken, the need for patience and cooperation.
+From the onset, the couple, especially the male partner, must be properly informed of steps to be taken, and the need for patience and cooperation.

 Physical examination includes general and specific (system) examinations.
 System examinations include genital infections (discharge, prostate tenderness), hernia or scar of previous repairs, presence of vas difference, signs of androgen deficiency (increased body fat, decreased muscle mass, decreased facial and body hairs, small testes), testicular mass and varicocele.